 On these night drives when my father wasn’t home and wasn’t expected to be, I would wonder if he was in the driver’s seat of the car a few spots ahead, driving aimlessly, too.
 Maybe he was thinking about his life and the choices that brought him to his respective present.
 Fumbling with my iPod at a stoplight to change the songs, I was curious if my father preferred silence or the radio as a backdrop.
 Does my father even have a favorite song?
 If I was driving to the bar after waitressing the night shift, was my father driving to the 7/11 or the gas station or a town far enough away but close enough to stumble back to his room with the bird?
 When the light turns green, the cars ahead blur down the road, disappearing into the night.

-However, the quiet conflict undergirding this story is that Violet’s father has abandoned her mother and her.
-This is why the mother gives Violet the father’s gold cross necklace just before Violet heads to London to perform on live television for the final competition round.
-That on the sanguine chance the father will be watching the program and see Violet wearing his cross, he’d return home.
+However, the quiet conflict undergirding this story is that Violet’s father has abandoned them.
+In one scene, Violet’s mother gives her a gold cross necklace that belonged to her father just before Violet heads to London to perform on live television for the final competition round.
+Her mother believes that on the sanguine chance her father watches the program and sees Violet wearing his cross, he’ll return home.

-While Violet’s experience resonates with me deeply, and her character depicts perseverance and dignity, character traits that I value, there is a glaring difference in our estranged father circumstances.
-This inequity is one I’ve noted in many, if not all, of the portrayals of the father-daughter estrangement motif, which is that Violet’s father is physically absent.
+While Violet’s experience resonates with me deeply, and her character depicts perseverance and dignity, character traits that I value, there is a glaring difference in our estranged father’s circumstances.
+This inequity is one I’ve noted in many, if not all, of the portrayals of the father-daughter estrangement motif.
+Violet’s father is physically absent.
 The estrangement meaning separated in both body and language.
 Between the ages of 19 and 24 when the words, my father, was becoming my estranged father, I saw my estranged father every day.

 The cross that Violet’s mother gives her is symbolic of physical absence and a hope for reconciliation.
-Violet came of age witnessing her mother struggle because of her father’s leaving, yet, for her mother, the moment Violet is about to leave to bring honor to her family and the small town they reside in, also becomes the moment Violet’s accomplishment becomes an opportunity to prove they are worthy of the father’s return, worthy of his love.
-Violet ditching the cross before she performs and wins the contest on live television is a powerful rejection of the internalized belief that women need to prove ourselves worthy of acceptance and love from a parent or a romantic partner who does not value us in return.
-Though I do not have a literal “cross to bear” and rip from my neck like Violet, and despite the distinction of my father’s physical presence is an embodiment of abandonment, the drives I took during my experience living with my absent but physically present father are my own form of rejection of the notion of that need for approval.
+Violet came of age witnessing her mother struggle because of her father’s leaving, yet, for her mother, the moment Violet is about to leave to bring honor to her family and the small town they reside in, also becomes the moment Violet’s accomplishment is used as an opportunity to prove they are worthy of the father’s return, worthy of his love.
+Violet’s action of ditching the cross before she performs and wins the contest on live television is a powerful rejection of the internalized belief that women need to prove themselves worthy of acceptance and love from a parent or a romantic partner who does not value them in return.
+Though I do not have a literal “cross to bear” and rip from my neck like Violet, and despite the distinction of my father’s physical presence is an embodiment of abandonment, the drives I took during my experience living with my absent-but-physically-present-father were my own form of rejection of the notion of that need for approval.
 Driving offered me a space to reflect on who I was as a person and contemplate what kind of person I wanted to grow into.

-In a creative writing night class, I attended a few years after I moved to my current apartment in Williamsburg, we were instructed to write a character sketch in which we should fictionalize the characteristics and actions of a person we knew in real life.
+In a creative writing night class, I attended a few years after I moved to my current apartment in Williamsburg, we were instructed to write a character sketch where we fictionalized the characteristics and actions of a person we knew in real life.
 In a panic, because in-class writing prompts are unnerving for me, I began to describe my father.

 “Every day you sleep lying down on your stomach, wearing blue jeans.
 Your room smells of bird shit from the parakeet.
 You don’t leave the house, except to go on long drives in the afternoon, but you don’t say where.
 We don’t have each other’s phone numbers.”

 Although I do not take long drives in my new life in New York, I have encountered new spaces that give me room to think and reflect.
 There are times when I have felt overwhelmed by the feeling of never fully grasping a clear answer to why my father and I don’t speak, and I take the subway to its line’s last stop.
 The sensation of being in motion within a confined space in a city that’s overcrowdedness offers a sense of privacy has allowed me to introspect more freely.
-Where driving offered a sense of freedom in having control over where I was going and when while having to be alert to other cars on the road, stop signs, and traffic lights, riding the subway has given me the freedom to be introspective, reading and writing and feeling less alone in the privacy of a crowded train.
+Where driving offered a sense of freedom in having control over where I was going and when while having to be alert to other cars on the road, stop signs, and traffic lights, riding the subway has given me the freedom to be introspective.
+I read and write and feel less alone in the privacy of a crowded train.